The Glass House

 The inciting incident occurs at 12 minutes when Ruby and Rhett's parents die in a car accident.
 The children's entire world is shattered in an instant, leaving them orphaned and vulnerable..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Ruby and Rhett move into the Glass house, a stunning modern mansion.
+This illustrates the protagonist's commitment to Ruby and Rhett move into the Glass house, a stunning modern mansion.
 They cross the threshold from their old life into this new, uncertain world with strangers as their guardians., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Nancy Ryan, the caseworker who represented hope and protection, is killed by Terry.
 Ruby's last lifeline to safety is severed.
-The children are now completely at the mercy of their murderous guardians., reveals the protagonist at their lowest point.
+The children are now completely at the mercy of their murderous guardians., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Ruby synthesizes her rebellious nature (which her parents tried to tame) with the survival instinct and protective love she's developed.
 She realizes she must use cunning and courage to outwit Terry and save her brother.
 She transforms from victim to fighter., demonstrating the transformation achieved throughout the journey.